simonlindgren/graphmonster/README.md

 `--mtrc`, metric (default = euclidean)

 _t-sne_

-`--tsne`, set this flag to use t-sne instead of umap
+`--tsne`, set this flag to use t-sne instead of umap.

 `-x`, `--perp`, perplexity for t-sne, recommended 5-50, default = 20.